Until about 10,000 years ago, Britain was actually joined with the rest of Europe by land — the sea levels were lower as a result of the Ice Age.

 The European Union

 While the UK did vote to stay in the EC in 1975, many feel they were misled as to what the EC actually was.
-In 2013 the Conservatives promised a referendum in 2017 if they got re-elected in the 2015 general election, which they did (with a slim majority, much to everyone's surprise); the referendum was set for June 23, 2016.
+In 2013 the Conservatives promised a referendum in 2017 if they got re-elected in the 2015 general election, which they did (with a slim majority, much to everyone's surprise); the referendum was set for 23 June 2016.
 Though shortly before the actual vote the pendulum had swung towards remaining in the EU, with 66% outright stating that they want to remain in it, the ultimate result was a 52% vote to leave the EU.
-On March 29, 2017, Article 50 was triggered and the formal process of leaving the Union was begun, a process that is expected to take until 2019 as the UK enters into negotiations with the EU to agree on the terms of exit.
+Though the process ultimately took three-and-a-half years, the UK departed the EU on 31 January 2020, the first (and so far the only) member state to do so.
 Given that Scotland and Northern Ireland technically voted to remain, being outweighed by the English vote, this may spark more British referendums as to which countries make up their own union.

 Special Relationship: The Colonials — Americans